 The next in the pile was, surprisingly, a letter written in English.
-The intricate cursive handwriting was nigh-impossible to read with the shaking of the plane, but the letter was written to Saburo and mentioned practising English writing for a mission.
-The rest was two crumpled or smeared, but at the bottom, the letter was marked by its writer, Takeo Masaki.
-This must be the son Saburo mentioned whom he trained as a Samurai.
-Saburo would never know what his actions had done for the greater good on this day.
+The intricate cursive handwriting was nigh-impossible to read with the shaking of the plane, but the letter was written to Saburō and mentioned practicing English writing for a mission.
+The rest was too crumpled or smeared, but at the bottom, the letter was marked by its writer, Takeo Masaki.
+This must be the son Saburō mentioned whom he trained as a Samurai.
+Saburō would never know what his actions had done for the greater good today.

-The last was completely in Japanese, but was adorned with a plethora of seals, and was typed on a typewriter.
+The last document was completely in Japanese, but was adorned with a plethora of seals, and was typed on a typewriter.
 The seals were unknown to Peter, but two in particular caught his eye as they contained numbers.
-The two symbols were circular and highly intricate, with one simply having a large number 9, and the other the number 935.
+The two symbols were circular and highly intricate, with one simply having a large number 9, and the other the numbers 9-3-5.

-Peter was shaken from his concentration at the sound of bullets whizzing past coming from the back of the plane.
+Peter was shaken from his concentration at the sound of bullets whizzing past the plane, coming from the rear.

 Peter jolted up, pressing his hand on both sides of the plane to keep balanced as he made his way to the rear gun, the same type as that on the front.
-Hilario began to dip the plane downward to dodge the now-visible twin Japanese Zeroes, firing their guns at the wing of the plane.
+Hilario began to dip the plane downward to dodge the now-visible twin Japanese Zeros, which were firing their guns at the wings of the plane.

-The previous plane, however, was still unaccounted for, and Peter searched the horizon in search of it.
+The previous plane, however, was still unaccounted for, and Peter scoured the horizon in search of it.

 Peter called out to the cockpit, “I can’t see him!
 Do you have eyes on him?!”

-Peter swiveled the gun skyward, setting his sights on the plan as it was now diving at high velocity towards the bomber, firing on all cylinders.
+Peter swiveled the gun skyward, setting his sights on the plane as it was now diving at high velocity towards the bomber, firing on all cylinders.

 Peter returned fire, failing to hit the significantly smaller target, but the Zero’s bullets had penetrated the left-most engine.